-\\\\\ Keyword: [ICM Model Description] Required: No Argument: Text Block Used By: [Begin ICM Model] Description: Provides a concise yet easily human-readable description of this interconnect model Usage Rules: This keyword may appear multiple times in the file however it may appear only once between each pair of [Begin\ICM\Model]/[End\ICM\Model] keywords.
-[Begin ICM Model Description] High Density 0.1 center square pin with PCB effects \\\\\ Keyword: [Tree Path Description] Required: Yes, if [Nodal Path Description] does not exist Sub-param: Model\PinMap, Section, Fork, End\fork Used By: [Begin ICM Model] Uses: [ICM Pin Map]
+Keyword: [ICM Model Description]

+Argument: Text Block

+Used By: [Begin ICM Model]

+Description: Provides a concise yet easily human-readable description of this interconnect model the file, however it may appear only once between each pair of

+Usage Rules: The [ICM Model Description] keyword may appear multiple times in

+[Begin ICM Model]/[End ICM Model] keywords.

+[Begin ICM Model Description]

+High Density 0.1 center square pin with PCB effects

+Keyword: [Tree Path Description]

+Required: Yes, if [Nodal Path Description] does not exist

+Sub-params: Model\PinMap, Section, Fork, End\fork

+Used By: [Begin ICM Model] Uses: [ICM Pin Map]

-- Description: This keyword describes the connection path between the pin or pins on one side of the interconnect and the corresponding set of pins on the other side.
+Description: This keyword describes the connection path between the pin or pins on one side of the interconnect and the corresponding set of pins on the other side.
 This pin to pin interconnect is divided into one or more "sections", where each section consists of RLGC and/or S-parameter data.
-Sections are generally cascaded in series, but the Fork and End\fork subparameters allow sections to branch off the main interconnect path as a stub or tee. - Usage Rules: A [Tree Path Description] is used when all of the sections in a given interconnect have one to one mapping.
+Sections are generally cascaded in series, but the Fork and End\fork subparameters allow sections to branch off the main interconnect path as a stub or tee.

+Usage Rules: A [Tree Path Description] is used when all of the sections in a given interconnect have one to one mapping.
 These straight through connections are relative to the matrices.
 This description is useful when all of the matrices used in each section can be connected in a conductor by conductor fashion.